 Whether you take a break from practicing or enjoy the above musical activities alongside your regular practice routine, I hope you have a safe and happy winter break!

 Leslie’s Music Studio was proud to present two recitals on Saturday, December 1st.
 Students performed at Schmitt Music in Overland Park.
-Each year, we feature a variety of holiday tunes alongside Classical pieces.
+Each year, we feature a variety of holiday tunes alongside classical pieces.

 At our studio, we love Wendy Stevens’ Christmas arrangements!
 Her version of Jingle Bells and Carol of the Bells are always crowd pleasers.
 Students at any skill level get to play the full range of the piano and perform fun glissandos in many of Stevens’ arrangements, such as Jingle Bells, Up on the Housetop, and Carol of the Bells.

 A few students performed the duets they are learning for the KCMTA Multi-Piano Concert in January.
 Two students debuted their “Cruella de Vil” duet.
 If you’ve never attended the Multi-Piano Concert, it is a must-see performance!
-Thirty grand pianos, each with a pair of duet partners, fill the stage and are directed by a conductor.
+Twenty-eight grand pianos, each with a pair of duet partners, fill the stage and are directed by a conductor.
 This year’s theme is “On With the Show.”

 Each of our recitals concluded with a special finale of Holiday Rhythm Cups!
 Students performed “Joy to the World,” and “Deck the Hall.”